itskathylam/protocols/dna_extraction_phage_wizard_kit.md

 ### Wrap-up

-- Nanodrop the elution for DNA concentration
+- Nanodrop or Qubit the elution for DNA concentration
+- Run on a gel with dilution series of lambda phage DNA
 - Incubate the DNA at 65°C for 10 min to inactivate any remaining contaminating nucleases
 - Store at -20°C